EEGKit/EDFlib/README.md

 Include the file `edflib.h` in every source file from where you want to access the library.

-Don't forget to tell your compiler that it must compile and link `edflib.c` (add it to your makefile or buildscript). `edflib.c` needs to be compiled with the options `-D_LARGEFILE64_SOURCE -D_LARGEFILE_SOURCE`.
+Don't forget to tell your compiler that it must compile and link `edflib.c` (add it to your makefile or build script). `edflib.c` needs to be compiled with the options `-D_LARGEFILE64_SOURCE -D_LARGEFILE_SOURCE`.

 For example: